 First, it should be noted that this clause is extremely significant and important.
 Before we begin our in-depth look into the whole of this clause, though, what do these words mean?

 First, we will notice the words “En archē” (Ἐν ἀρχῇ).
 “En” is a preposition, which is translated as “in.”
 Archē, it should be noted, turns out to be an interesting word in light of the overall context of this passage.
 Archē can mean “a beginning,” “first place,” and/or “headship.”3 It would not be wrong to render this word as “chief.”

 To better illustrate this word, it might be good to recall the word “archbishop.”
-We’ve often heard this word in church circles, particularly in reference to Roman Catholic and Eastern Orthodox ecclesiastical hierarchy.
+We’ve often heard this word in church circles and particularly in reference to Roman Catholic and Eastern Orthodox ecclesiastical hierarchy.
 The word “archbishop” comes from two corresponding Greek words, namely, archē and episkopos (meaning “bishop” or “overseer”).
-Therefore, “archbishop” means “chief overseer,” or “chief bishop.”
+Therefore, “archbishop” means “chief overseer” or “chief bishop.”